-41. A dam, wall or other structure that collects or diverts surface water flowing over land or water from a watercourse must include a device that ensures any water present at or below the threshold flowrate will:
+- 41. A dam, wall or other structure that collects or diverts surface water flowing over land or water from a watercourse must include a device that ensures any water present at or below the threshold flow rate will: - a) not be collected or diverted; or - b) in zone HF5, be bypassed around the dam, wall or other structure, or otherwise returned to the same watercourse or surface water drainage path immediately downstream of the dam, wall or other structure as soon as reasonably practical AND the water will be of an equivalent or better quality; or

-- a) not be collected or diverted; or - b) be bypassed around the dam, wall or other structure, or otherwise returned to the same watercourse or surface water drainage path immediately downstream of the dam, wall or other structure as soon as reasonably practical AND the water will be of an equivalent or better quality.
+- c) in zone HF4, be bypassed around the dam, wall or other structure, or otherwise returned to the same watercourse or surface water drainage path immediately downstream of the dam, wall or other structure as soon as reasonably practical. - 42.
+For the purposes of this plan: - a) in Zone HF5, the threshold flow rate (in litres/second) is calculated by multiplying the unit threshold flow rate (in litres/second/km2), by the area of catchment area (in km2) above the point where the water is diverted from the watercourse or drainage path, where the unit threshold flow rate is determined by the relevant authority. - b) In Zone HF4, the threshold flow rate (litres/second) means: - i. the flow rate of a watercourse or drainage line (litres/second) determined by multiplying the unit threshold flow rate (litres/second/square kilometre) by the area of catchment (square kilometre) that contributes to the watercourse or drainage line, that is above the point where the water is diverted from the watercourse or drainage line; or - ii.
+1 litre/second, whichever is the greater.

-42. For the purposes of this plan:
+For the purposes of (i), the unit threshold flow rate of a subcatchment can be determined by dividing the 10th per centile flow rate (litres/second) for a subcatchment (square kilometres), where the 10th per centile flow rate is the flow rate (litres/second) obtained from a time weighted annual flow duration curve (with the time step being 1 day - mean flow), which is greater than or equal to 10 per cent of all flows during that period.

-- a) the threshold flow rate (in litres/second) is calculated by multiplying: - the unit threshold flow rate (in litres/second/km2), by the area of catchment area (in km2) above the point where the water is diverted from the watercourse or drainage path - b) The unit threshold flow rate is determined as follows: - i. where the dam, wall or other structure lies within a sub-catchment zone as shown in Figure 3.4, the unit threshold flow rate is that given for that zone in Table 3.2, column 8; or - ii. in all other cases, the unit threshold flow rate will be determined by the relevantauthority - 43.
-A device that will achieve the outcomes required by principle 41 shall: - a) be designed and constructed to ensure its correct operation is automated and, as far as reasonably practicable, cannot be manually overridden - b) not be obstructed or tampered with in any way - c) be maintained in such a condition that it continues to be effective in meeting principle 41
+- 43. A device that will achieve the outcomes required by principle 41 shall: - a) be designed and constructed to ensure its correct operation is automated and, as far as reasonably practicable, cannot be manually overridden; - b) not be obstructed or tampered with in any way; and - c) be maintained in such a condition that it continues to be effective in meeting principle 41.